-From time-to-time, members find themselves in a situation where they are not working in BC.
+From time-to-time, registrants find themselves in a situation where they are not working in BC.

 A LOA is:

-- an alternative form of renewing your membership; and
+- an alternative form of renewing your registration; and

-- available only to members who are not working in BC in any capacity, whether in forestry or not.
+- available only to registrants who are not working in BC in any capacity, whether in forestry or not.
 See the Eligibility Requirements section below.

 Benefits of taking a LOA:

-- engage in the practice of professional forestry in British Columbia without first reinstating to full active membership;
+- engage in the practice of professional forestry in British Columbia; or

 - display your certificate, nor use your professional stamp(s) and/or seal(s);